ramongsilva/Information-extraction-from-pubmed-abstracts-sentences-about-polyphenols-anticancer-activity/entities-recognized/README.md

 <h1>Results of Named Entity Recognition (NER)</h1>
-<p>In this folder are presented the files resulted of NER task in information extraction about entities (polyphenols, cancers and genes)  on pubmed abstracts about polyphenols anticancer activity. </p>
+<p>In this folder are presented the files resulted of NER task in information extraction with the <strong>named entities (polyphenols, cancers and genes) recognized on pubmed abstracts about polyphenols anticancer activity </strong>. </p>